Sourdough Everything Bread Recipe

 Everything Bagel Sourdough Bread combines great bread with everything bagel seasoning for a flavorful loaf of bread that has great texture.
 This popular seasoning blend is traditionally found on bagels, but it can be added to anything you want a savory flavor boost.

-The world of sourdough is delightful, giving us familiar classics like easy sourdough bread, sourdough cinnamon rolls or sourdough brioche bread.
-But don’t be afraid to experiment and discover new flavors and combinations.
+The world of sourdough is delightful, giving us familiar classics like sourdough sandwich bread, sourdough cinnamon rolls, or sourdough brioche bread.
+Have fun and experiment to discover new flavor combinations.

 Sometimes finding great flavors isn’t a matter of inventing something new, but combining what’s right in front of you.
-What you have lingering in the back of your cupboard or fridge.
+It might even be what you have lingering in the back of your cupboard or fridge.

 Everything bagel seasoning isn’t new, but it’s delicious and perfect to add to any type of bread.